 Color, Radius, Scale and Anisotropy are the same parameters we find on the Standard Material SSS rollout.
 The overall scale for better precision is however around 10x bigger than the one for standard material (0.1 becomes 1.0 for the overall same appearance).

 Compared to standard (material) diffusion we provide additional parameters to model the surface boundary Fresnel effect.
 This will darken the object silhouette.
-IOR param is the index while Weight param controls the amount of the effect.
+IOR param is the index while Fresnel Weight param controls the amount of the effect.
 Below we use a default Fresnel of 1.33 with a 0.7 weight (while above on the same model, we don't use any Fresnel effect).
+Take care that however the IOR param alone still has an influence on the overall appearance even when Fresnel Weight is set to zero.. it is a normalization factor.. the higher the IOR the less bright the SSS effect.

-With the Physical Measurements parameters we can input values in their original form (Color and Radius are derived) using extinction (SigmaA) and scattering (SigmaB) coefficents.
-We can find almost infinite references to match any material we may need to.
+With the Physical Measurements parameters we can input values in their original form (Color and Radius are derived) using absorption (SigmaA) and scattering (SigmaS) coefficents.
+This is helpful when you have those values and need to render some SSS based on that.
+Then for general experimentation we can find almost infinite references to match most of the materials we may need to.
 These values are actually measured values granted to match very well the original real life materials.
-The Unit Scale then provide a way to scale the inputs to match the overall size of the scene.
-The Anisotropy param instead is the scalar version of the Average Cosine we find in the table (ie. add all three values and divide by three).
-Here are some of them :
+The Unit Scale then provide a way to scale the inputs to match the overall size of the scene; be aware you could have to go up to 1000 to have the right scale (because generally the measurements come with a scale of inverse millimeters.. so if the scene is modelled in meter you need to input 1000).

-Here we did input values for 'potatos' and so get back colors and scattering properties of potatos 🙂
+Choose custom from the Scattering Media param to input custom values in the sigmas fields.
+Here we did input values for 'potatos' and so got back colors and scattering properties of potatos 🙂

 Let's see the Settings parameters.